 We want you to succeed

 At Charles Sturt University, we’re committed to ensuring you get the most out of your study.
-And that includes helping you prepare for university so that you’re ready from day one.
+And that includes helping you prepare for university.
+So you’re ready from day one.

 Study Link gives you skills and confidence, and familiarises you with the university’s learning systems.